royw/version_bumper/DEV-README.md

 ### virtual environments

 Both poetry and hatch make use of virtual environments.
-To enable both poetry and hatch to share the same virtual environment and to share the same virtual environment with PyCharm, the project's .venv/ virtual environment is used.
+For Setuptools, a virtual environment is recommended, so we use one.
+To enable all development systems to share the same virtual environment and to share the same virtual environment with PyCharm, the project's `.venv/` virtual environment is used.

 For poetry, the `task switch-to-poetry` sets the virtualenvs.in-project config to true.